Determine if you need to file a non-resident or resident US tax return

 Studying in the US on a student visa (F or J)

-- The IRS training is at: https://apps.irs.gov/app/vita/foreign_student.jsp and IRS Publication 4011: Foreign Student and Scholar Resource Guide.
+- To see IRS training for volunteer tax preparers see: https://apps.irs.gov/app/vita/foreign_student.jsp and IRS Publication 4011: Foreign Student and Scholar Resource Guide.

 State tax issues.